geops/react-spatial/src/components/Popup/README.md

 #

-This demonstrates the use of Popup.
+The following example demonstrates the use of Popup.

 ```jsx
 import React, { useState, useMemo, useCallback } from 'react';